 Pastry always seems a bit terrifying.
 But honestly, have a think about it: it’s really just a vessel to hold delicious contents, all of which will spill out over your pastry making it all taste yummy anyway.
 And if it’s a little thick or a bit uneven, who cares?
 That’s what home made food is all about.
+If you know how to make a chicken pie (or any pie!) it’s such a versatile skill.
 So come on, let’s dive in: practice makes perfect!

 A quick word about pie dishes.
 By all means use a classic ceramic pie dish but you’ll get a much better result by using a metal tin.
 I swear by Mermaid, who do proper hard anodised aluminium tins that you can use on the hob and in the oven (this one’s actually a tarte tatin dish) – they conduct the heat really well, resulting in nice, crisp pastry and an even bake.